Anca2022/portfolio-site/README.md

 ## License
 This project is licensed under the MIT License.

 Thank you for visiting my portfolio repository.
-If you have any questions or would like to connect, feel free to reach out throughmy LinkedIn account - https://www.linkedin.com/in/anca-m-matei/ .
+If you have any questions or would like to connect, feel free to reach out through my LinkedIn account - https://www.linkedin.com/in/anca-m-matei/ .

 Happy coding!